Climate-based pepper planting guide for Great Falls, Montana

 Main risk: Late planting or cool early conditions can still narrow the margin for slower pepper varieties.

-How Frost Affects Peppers in Great Falls
+How Frost Affects Planting Dates for Peppers in Great Falls

 Great Falls usually has about 148 frost-free days, with a typical last spring frost around May 6 and a typical first fall frost around October 1.